DTZ/TELC Reading B1: Understanding Texts and Passing the Exam

 Practice with a stopwatch.
 Get used to not stopping at an unknown word – this is crucial in the exam.

-Typical mistakes in DTZ reading – and how to avoid them
+Typical mistakes in DTZ Reading – and how to avoid them

 Mistake 2: Getting stuck on an unknown word